Hemant Soren: Chief Minister (2013–2014)

-Leader of Opposition (2015-2019)
+Leader of Opposition (2014–2019)

 Pathalgadi movement against tribal land law amendments

 In 2016, the BJP government in Jharkhand tried amending the Chhota Nagpur Tenancy Act and the Santhal Pargana Tenancy Act which would allow owners and tenants of Adivasi land to use it for non-agricultural purposes and the other would allow transfer of Adivasi land for building roads, canals, educational institutions, hospitals, and other "government purposes".
 This led to huge protests in the state and Hemant had strongly protested against these amendments.

 CM Raghubar Das had invited Hemant to the Global Investors Summit in 2017, but Hemant called the summit a "maha chintan shivir of land grabbers" and claimed that it is being organised to loot the land of Adivasis, Moolvasis and the farmers of the state.

 The Raghubar Das ministry was seeking amendments to the Chhotanagpur Tenancy Act, 1908, and the Santhal Pargana Tenancy Act, 1949.
 These two original laws had safeguarded the rights of the tribal communities on their land.
 According to the existing laws the land transactions could only be done between the tribals.
 The new amendments gave the tribals the right to allow the government to make commercial use of the tribal land and to take the tribal land on lease.
 The proposed bill amending the existing law had been approved by the Jharkhand Legislative Assembly.
-The bills were sent to Murmu for approval in November 2016.
+The bills were sent to Droupadi Murmu (then Governor of Jharkhand) for approval in November 2016.